I wanted to take a moment to speak with everyone regarding Trump.

 We live in a world of self-interested people who control the economy, experts at extracting from everyone else to build their power, their fortunes—their egos.
 Why do we let these kinds of people tell us how to live?
 Why do we admire their wealth and power knowing, if we really stop to think about it, that their wealth can only have come from paying people less than their worth or from giving communities less for their natural resources than what they are truly worth.
 Appalachia was once known as the Saudi Arabia of coal, but that wealth never made it back to our communities.

-It’s time we start really thinking about each other once again, learning about each other, breaking down barriers, giving from our hearts, and not letting other people tell us how we should feel about each another.
-Our lives are right here, right in our own communities, and I am tired of people taking from us and abusing us.
-The people we need to be worrying about, the people we should really be angry with, are the ones with the big houses and the fancy cars.
-It is the people who build large corporations, who run the large banks, who own all the property.
-We shouldn’t be worrying about those who are struggling, people like us who work their lives away just trying to provide for their families, no matter where they come from.
+It’s time we start caring about each other once again.
+It’s time we start learning about each other, breaking down barriers, giving from our hearts, and not letting the media and political interests tell us how we should feel about one another.
+Our lives are right here in our own communities and I am tired of people trying to shape how we feel about one another while using us for their own interests–be it votes, labor, money, or resources.
+The people we need to be worrying about, the people we should really be angry with for our problems are the ones with the big houses and the fancy cars.
+It is the people who build large corporations, who run the large banks–who own all the property and keep us in perpetual debt just to survive.
+We shouldn’t be worrying about those who are struggling, people like us who are working their lives away just trying to provide for their families, no matter where they come from.
 We even need to think more kindly about those who have given up on finding a meaningful job, the people who have tried and failed, who have found themselves and their families outcast by our society.
 After all, is it really their fault they became who they are?
-Couldn’t some of it be our fault for not caring, for jumping to labels rather than providing each other more opportunity to live within our means and to find happiness in just being good people?
-Couldn’t some of it be the fault of the super wealthy who hoard resources so they can continue to make a profit while others go without?
+Aren’t many of us just a pink slip and a missed rent or mortgage payment from being homeless?
+Couldn’t some of the reason people are on public assistance be our fault for not caring?
+Could it be because we jump to label people and dismiss them rather than walking a mile in their shoes and working to provide each other more opportunity to live and find happiness in just being good people?
+Couldn’t some of it also be the fault of the super wealthy who hoard resources so they can continue to make a profit while others go without?

 We have to remember who we are and what makes rural people so wonderful.
 All of my life I thought it was how selfless we were, how much we cared about our neighbors, how we enjoyed living simply, and how that no matter the color of each others skin, we followed the golden rule, “Do unto others as you would have them do unto you.”

 Today, I think we’ve let the wealthy influence us too much.
-We covet their lifestyles and believe everything they say.
-Too many people aspire to be just like them and allow them to pit us against each other.
+We covet their lifestyles and believe too much of what they say.
 We need to teach and be retaught what kindness and giving really means.
-Sadly, I don’t think that’s a lesson Trump knows or cares about.
+Judging by his lifestyle and F you attitude, I don’t think that’s a lesson Trump knows or cares about, just like most other wealthy businessmen and politicians who don’t spend time listening to the working people of our nation.